 Microsoft Intune is a popular tool used by many IT administrators.
 By leveraging the capabilities of Intune, organizations can enforce security policies, apply software updates, manage applications, and monitor the overall health and performance of their virtual machines (VMs) running on Parallels Desktop.
 This article describes two possible ways to achieve that goal:

-Prepare a provisioning package file and deliver it to end users, or
+Prepare a provisioning package file and deliver it to your end users or

 Embed the provisioning package file in the Sysprep image, then provide the Sysprep image to end users.
-To learn how to prepare a Sysprep image, please follow this link.
+To learn how to prepare a Sysprep image, please follow the instructions from KB 129529.